Megadardery/LZ78-Compression/README.md

-# LZ78_Encoder-Decoder
+# Multimedia Compression
-This Java application is made for encoding and decoding data using LZ78 algorithm.
+This Java application is made for encoding and decoding data using LZ78 algorithm and Adaptive Huffman coding.